HuseyincanErgin/LineSight/README.md

 ---

-## 3. Main dashboard logic
+## 3. Core Decision Logic

-LineSight is built around a simple idea:
+LineSight is built around the idea of converting production signals into action.

 <div align="center">